-In the FY 2018 IPPS final rule, we're continuing with the Hospital VBP Program's settled methodology to determine the:
+In the FY 2019 IPPS final rule, we're continuing with the Hospital VBP Program's finalized methodology to determine the:

-- Value-based incentive payment adjustment factor, adopted in the FY 2013 IPPS rule.
+- Value-based incentive payment adjustment factor, which we first defined in the FY 2013 IPPS/LTCH PPS final rule.

 - Part of Medicare’s IPPS payments that will be adjusted.

-To meet the Hospital VBP statute, we set the applicable percent withhold for FY 2018 to 2%
+To meet the requirements of the Hospital VBP statute, we set the applicable percent withhold for FY 2019 to 2%.

-You can find more details on the FY 2018 IPPS final rule or see the FY 2018 Hospital VBP payment adjustments.
+You can find more details on the FY 2019 IPPS/LTCH PPS final rule or see the FY 2019 Hospital VBP payment adjustments.
 You can also find past Hospital VBP Program value-based incentive payment adjustment factors:

-Final FY 2018 Hospital VBP Program plans & future Hospital VBP plans
+Final FY 2019 Hospital VBP Program plans & future Hospital VBP Program plans

-On August 2, 2017, we posted the FY 2018 IPPS final rule, which included a number of Hospital VBP Program policies:
+On August 2, 2018, we issued the FY 2019 IPPS/LTCH final rule, which included a number of Hospital VBP Program policies:

 - Performance periods